boderebesec/security-plus-guide/08-threat-actors-attack-vectors.md

 Actors can be further classified by:

-- **Sophistication** – Unskilled to APT-level
+- **Sophistication** – unskilled to advanced persistent threat
-- **Resources** – Custom malware, zero-days, toolkits
+- **Resources** – from hobbyist tools to custom malware and zero-days
-- **Motivation** – Money, ideology, espionage
+- **Motivation** – financial, ideological, competitive or state objectives
-- **Preferred vectors** – Based on access level & goals
+- **Preferred Vectors** – chosen based on access level and goals

 ---

 ## Attack Vectors

-Attack vectors are the paths or means by which threat actors gain access to systems.
+Attack vectors are the paths or methods used to gain access to systems.
+They often exploit user behavior, technical vulnerabilities or misconfigurations.

 ### Common Attack Vectors

 - **Email / Phishing**
-  Malicious links or attachments that steal credentials or drop malware.
+  Malicious links or attachments that steal credentials or deliver malware

 - **Social Engineering**
-  Manipulation (pretexting, baiting, tailgating) to extract info or access.
+  Pretexting, baiting, tailgating or impersonation to manipulate individuals

 - **Removable Media**
-  USB drives used to introduce malware or exfiltrate data.
+  USB drives or portable storage used to introduce malware or exfiltrate data

 - **Wireless & Bluetooth**
-  Evil-twin APs, protocol exploits, weak encryption.
+  Rogue access points, protocol exploits or weak encryption

 - **Public-Facing Applications**
-  Web apps or APIs vulnerable to injection, misconfiguration, unpatched flaws.
+  Web apps or APIs vulnerable to injection, misconfiguration or unpatched flaws

 - **Supply Chain**
-  Compromised hardware/software or tainted third-party services.
+  Compromised third-party hardware, software or updates

 - **Cloud Services**
-  Misconfigured buckets, weak credentials, missing MFA.
+  Misconfigured storage, weak credentials or missing multi-factor authentication

 - **Drive-By Downloads**
-  Hidden malware downloads on compromised websites.
+  Websites that automatically download malware when visited

 - **Physical Access**
-  Direct device access for data theft or rogue device installation.
+  Direct access to devices or facilities to install rogue hardware or extract data

 ---

 ## Reinforcement Notes

-- **Phishing & social engineering** are the most common initial vectors.
+- Most attacks begin with phishing or social engineering
-- **Insider threats** carry high risk due to trust and access.
+- Insiders pose high risk due to trust and access privileges
-- **Supply chain** and **cloud misconfigs** are growing in both frequency and impact.
+- Supply chain and cloud misconfigurations are rising in frequency and impact
-- Pairing actor profiles with their likely vector helps you anticipate and defend.
+- Pair threat actor profiles with likely vectors to anticipate and defend

 ---